markilott/aws-cdk-configure-ses/README.md

 # AWS CDK SES Domain Configuration

-This Javascript CDK project configures a domain identity in SES.
+This Typescript CDK project configures a domain identity in SES.

 After the configuration SES will be enabled for sending email on your domain.